jnsmalm/pixi3d/README.md

 To be able to convert 3D coordinates to 2D coordinates (or the other way around) the camera methods `screenToWorld` and `worldToScreen` can be used.

-Another way of combining 2D and 3D objects is to render a 3D object as a sprite using `PostProcessingSprite`.
+Another way of combining 2D and 3D objects is to render a 3D object as a sprite using `CompositeSprite`.
 Thay way, the 3D object can easily be positioned in 2D space.
 This method also makes it possible to use regular PixiJS filters with 3D objects.

 ```javascript
 let vignette = app.stage.addChild(